 - Transfer the opportunity to the lead development process

 - Designate the type of effort that is needed

 - Direct the opportunity to the correct stage of lead development

 Putting it All Together

-The RTN loop is a component of an integrated Lead Management and Opportunity Management workflow.
-Best practices in enabling it include the use of an RTN Handoff Form.
+The Return to Nurture loop is a component of an integrated Lead Management and Opportunity Management workflow.
+Best practices in enabling it include the use of an Return to Nurture Checklist.
 An example that you can customize is available by clicking here.
-This important element leverages the work that has been done to date on the opportunity and provides direction to the lead development organization.
+Leverage this word document in your planning efforts to determine how you want to set this up in your CRM.
+Tracking this step is an important element that leverages the work that has been done to date on the opportunity and provides direction to the lead development organization.
 Once the manual practice is proven, automating is the next advancement.

 Now It’s Your Move

 Tight integration between Marketing and Sales with a closed-loop process allows leads and opportunities to flow in accordance with the real dynamics of the customer’s buying process.
-RTN is an advanced concept that distinguishes world-class operations from those who simply aspire to hit the quarterly number.
+Return to Nurture is an advanced concept that distinguishes world-class operations from those who simply aspire to hit the quarterly number.
 Imagine how effective your sales process could be with a comprehensive and staged approach to closing this costly gap.

 If you need more help with this topic, download our 10th annual workbook, How to Make Your Number in 2017.
 Flip to the lead generation phase described on page 218 – 226 .
 To request a workshop with an expert simply sign up for a MySBI account and check the box in your preferences to request a workshop.